microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlanner.md

   - `[DetailId <String>]`: Read-only.
   - `[DetailSharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
   - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
 After it is set, this property can’t be updated.
-  - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
+  - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
 Collection of tasks in the plan.
   - `[Title <String>]`: Required.
 Title of the plan.

-TASKS <IMicrosoftGraphPlannerTask[]>: Read-only.
+TASKS <IMicrosoftGraphPlannerTask1[]>: Read-only.
 Nullable.
 Returns a collection of the specified tasks
   - `[Id <String>]`: Read-only.
   - `[ActiveChecklistItemCount <Int32?>]`: Number of checklist items with value set to false, representing incomplete items.
   - `[AppliedCategories <IMicrosoftGraphPlannerAppliedCategories>]`: plannerAppliedCategories